rernas35/cqltx-rest-driver/README.md

 # cqltx-rest-driver
-drive for restful interface of cql-tx
+driver for restful interface of cql-tx

 ## Usage
 ```java